 What would you do if you wanted to go to school but knew you were out of pads and had no money to buy a new pack?
 Would you skip school?
 Or still, go to class but have old newspapers, dry tree bark or kitchen cloths somehow stuffed in your underwear to absorb the flow?

-Millions of girls and women worldwide who can’t afford the monthly pads or tampons, are forced to take this decision.
+Millions of people worldwide who can’t afford the monthly pads or tampons, are forced to take this decision.

 We had the honour to sit down with Benter, a woman who grew up with the struggle of affording decent menstrual care products and listen to her story first hand.